amandaghassaei/Fusion360-Scripts/README.md

 ## Development

-Pull resquests welcome!
+Pull requests welcome!
 This is a quick script I wrote for myself, and while it does a decent job at animating the most common Fusion360 operations, there is room for improvement.
 Some of this is due to time constraints on my end, others may be limitations of the Fusion API.
 Some examples of features I'd like to add:

 - **Animating Extrude with Extent "To Object" or "All"**: Since I'm not able to get a distance parameter from this operation, it is difficult to animate.
 For now, if the extrude operation creates a new body or component, I have it set to fade that component in.
 - **Move**: This operation is throwing an error in the current implementation and is ignored completly.
 See TODO comment in code for more details.